chevereto/blog/_posts/2021/2021-09-24-chevereto-macanudo.md

   - release
 ---

 > Chevereto Macanudo beta is set to be released on 2021-09-30.
-It's beta process is scheduled to last at least 3 months.
+Beta process is scheduled to last at least 3 months.

 Chevereto's fourth major release is named *macanudo* which is a [hispanic word](https://dle.rae.es/macanudo) that means "Well, magnificent, extraordinary, excellent, in a material and moral sense".